youyanggu/covid19_projections/donate.md

 ## Donate Now

 - You should receive an email confirmation after you donate.
-- If you would like to send a check, please [reach out](/contact) for an address.
+- If you would like to send a check, please [reach out](/contact) and I will send you an address.
 - At this time, we are not a recognized 501(c)(3) non-profit.
 We are currently in the process of exploring this option.

+If you have any questions, please don't hesitate to [contact me](/contact).

 I am very much appreciative and grateful for all of your support over the past year.

-If you have any questions, please don't hesitate to [contact me](/contact).
+With my sincerest gratitude,

+- Youyang